gvwilson/thirdbit/_drafts/2019-03-31-what-i-didnt-tweet.md

 -   Half of the children in my daughter's grade 6 class believe that vaccines cause autism.

+-   *Fringe* was a better show than we deserved.

 -   Again: if your solution to problem X is "more funding" and you don't have a plan for getting more funding, you're not solving the problem, you're just flapping your gums.

 -   I asked Packt if they are willing to publish material that is Creative Commons licensed.
     They refused to answer the question until I'd signed up with them.

+-   *[1912](https://www.amazon.com/1912-Roosevelt-Debs-Election-Changed/dp/0743273559/)* taught me a lot I didn't know, and seems pretty relevant today.
+    Also, anyone who really believed in a free market would have broken up Amazon under anti-monopoly laws long ago.

+-   "Dude, I kind of want to camp out until the anvils start falling" is not an unusual statement in our house.